pooriajr/pooriajr/src/_posts/2023-09-24-in-100-meters-you-will-die.md

 I shut my eyes for a few seconds, simulating my imaginary death.

-"Can't believe you actually did all that.
+"Can't believe you actually did all that, you're so weird.
 You're going to write about this in your blog, aren't you?
-People are going to think you're crazy or suicidal or something."
+People are going to think you're crazy."

-I don't know what you're talking about.

-This was all your idea.
+That's ok, it was just a bit of fun.